 Currently, Ming-Jen leads many of Sasaki’s major projects in China, Taiwan, and Southeast Asia.
 He brings the unique perspectives by creating the strategic visions and performance values.
 Ming-Jen is a licensed landscape architect in New York State.
 Beyond the professional work, he has taught design at Rhode Island School of Design and Boston Architectural College, is a frequent guest critic at local schools, including Harvard Graduate School of Design, Northeastern University, and Massachusetts College of Arts.

 Ming-Jen holds a master of landscape architecture with distinction, a master in urban design from Harvard Graduate School of Design, and a bachelor of architecture from Chuang Yuan Christian University.

-Saurabh Gaidhani is a Program Manager with 100 Resilient Cities based in Singapore.
-As part of 100 Resilient Cities, he manages cities in India & South East Asia.
-He has crafted a multi-disciplinary set of work experiences to examine and solve today’s complex urban problems from various perspectives with an emphasis on long-term sustainability, resilience and community living.
+Saurabh Gaidhani is an Associate Director with 100 Resilient Cities – Pioneered by Rockefeller Foundation program based in Singapore.
+As part of 100 Resilient Cities, he manages program & partnerships in India, Malaysia & Japan.
+He has crafted a multi-disciplinary set of work experiences to examine and solve today’s complex urban problems from various perspectives with an emphasis on long-term sustainability, resilience and Inclusive growth for communities.